resources background

 }

-The Bulk WHOIS API processes up to 100 domains per request, with each domain consuming 1 API credit.
-For lists larger than 100 domains, simply paginate your requests in batches of 100.
+The Bulk WHOIS API processes up to 100 domains per request, with each successful domain consuming one API credit.
+Failed or invalid requests do not deduct credits.
+For lists larger than 100 domains, paginate the request in batches of 100 (loop over chunks in the language of your choice), or use Method 3 (file upload) to push the entire list in one submission.

-Create a plain text file (.txt) or CSV file with one domain per line:
+Create a plain text or CSV file with one domain per line:

 example1.com